Commercial HVAC Installation

 Split Systems & VRF Installation

-Office fit-outs, restaurants, clinics, and multi-zone retail often need split systems or VRF (variable refrigerant flow) rather than rooftop units.
-GenMech HVAC installs and commissions ducted, ductless, and VRF systems with line-set routing, zone balancing, and controls setup.
+Office fit outs, restaurants, clinics, and multi zone retail often need split systems or VRF (variable refrigerant flow) rather than rooftop units.
+We install and commissions ducted, ductless, and VRF systems with line set routing, zone balancing, and controls setup.

 - VRF design, install, and commissioning